huggingface/optimum-habana/examples/stable-diffusion/README.md

     --bf16
 ```

-Here is how to distributed generate SDXL images with two prompts on two HPUs:
+Here is how to generate SDXL images with two prompts on two HPUs:
 ```bash
 python ../gaudi_spawn.py \
     --world_size 2 text_to_image_generation.py \